Clinical negligence in the NHS - taking legal action

 - make a healthcare professional say sorry to you.

-The NHS Litigation Authority (NHS LA) usually represents the NHS if you make a claim against them.
-Fewer than 2% of the cases handled by the NHS LA end up in court.
+NHS Resolution (formerly known as the NHS Litigation Authority) usually represents the NHS if you make a claim against them.
+Fewer than 2% of the cases handled by the NHSR end up in court.
 The rest are settled out of court or dropped by the claimant.
-The NHS LA has a database of information about all claims made against the NHS, including potential claims and 'incidents' where legal action hasn't been started yet but where a patient says they are going to make a claim.
+The NHSR has a database of information about all claims made against the NHS, including potential claims and 'incidents' where legal action hasn't been started yet but where a patient says they are going to make a claim.

 There are special compensation schemes for some injuries and losses.
 You might have the right to compensation under these schemes without having to go to court.